 password: str

-Good, so we could fix our configuration file or pass an extra parameter if we are in a hurry, i.e.:
+Good, we can now fix our configuration file or just pass an extra parameter if we are in a hurry, i.e.:

 ❯ hydra-test -cd configs +experiment=exp1 db=postgresql db.port=1832